jefdewitt/mundana-theme-jekyll/_posts/2022-03-19-facing-addiction.md

 tags: []
 ---

 One of the best things that happened to me was facing my drug addiction.
 It nearly killed me.
-But I had to go through it to become who I am today.
+But it taught me lessons that kept me alive.
+Lessons that, fortunately, most people never have to learn.

 At age 30, I went to rehab (on Valentine's Day).
 At 32, I was divorced, unemployed, and living in an empty apartment on the outskirts of Las Vegas, Nevada--still not sober.
 But that year, I began to rebuild my life.